 You have not conducted a good search for an actual problem when you have 10,000 results.
 The best ways to efficiently search in online databases are:

 These systems index case law to help you find cases on a particular point of law.
 It is similar to using a print index in a book.
 After you select a key number or a topic, you can still narrow the jurisdiction and use search terms to search the full text of cases assigned to that topic.
 This is a highly efficient method of searching case law and is based on the print Digest, which you used during your first year at Loyola in Lawyering I.

-On all of the "big 3" electronic legal research services (Westlaw.
-Lexis, and Bloomberg Law), you can narrow your search by content and/or jurisdiction.
+On Westlaw and Lexis you can narrow your search by content and/or jurisdiction.
 If you know you are looking for controlling law in Louisiana on a Louisiana issue, make sure you are only searching that jurisdiction (plus any relevant federal law).
 Are you looking for practice forms or information about a specific practice area?
 Select the practice-ready areas and narrow it down to an area like labor and employment.